|Site Map | Bulletin Home | Temple University|

 Temple University was founded in 1884 by Dr. Russell H. Conwell as an outgrowth of his ministry at the Baptist Temple.
 Dr. Conwell wanted to make higher education available to all capable and motivated students regardless of their backgrounds and finances.
 His college began as informal classes for seven people and was first housed in the meeting rooms of his church.

-More than 100 years later, having emerged as a major educational enterprise, Temple University continues the Conwell mission.
+125 years later, having emerged as a major educational enterprise, Temple University continues the Conwell mission.
 Today, Temple enrolls more than 35,000 students, is the 27th largest university in the United States and is one of the nation's leading centers of professional education (law, dentistry, medicine, pharmacy, and podiatric medicine).

 Temple is a world-class center of teaching, research, and health care.
 The university is identified in the Carnegie Classification of Institutions of Higher Education as one of only a hundred or so public institutions nationally (and one of six in Pennsylvania) that are designated as "Doctoral/Research Universities—Extensive."
 Temple serves as a vital research center for the United States government and is one of the three national survey research facilities.